MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-materialized-view-security-roles.md

 In this article, you'll learn how to use management commands to [view existing admins](#view-existing-admins) as well as [add and remove admins](#add-and-remove-admins) on materialized views.

 > [!NOTE]
->
-> * You must be an AllDatabasesAdmin, a Database Admin, or a Materialized View Admin to control materialized view access.
-> * A principal must have access on the database or table level to be a Materialized View Admin.
+> A principal must have access on the database or table level to be a Materialized View Admin.

+## Permissions

-> * For more information, see [role-based access control](access-control/role-based-access-control.md).
+You must be either a Materialized View Admin on the specific materialized view or a Database Admin to run these commands.
+For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## View existing admins